Mitsubishi Motors North America: 2010s: Turnaround begins

-2015 was a record setting year for MMNA, selling their 5th million vehicle in the United States, continuing a streak of 22 consecutive months of year-over-year sales increases and a 23 percent sales increase over the previous year.
+2015 was a record setting year for MMNA, selling five million vehicles to date and 95,342 for the year in the United States, continuing a streak of 22 consecutive months of year-over-year sales increases and a 23 percent sales increase over the previous year.
 Additionally many changes were made in 2015; MMNA ended their captive finance subsidiary Mitsubishi Motors Credit of America, Inc. (MMCA).

-In July, MMNA announced that they would be closing their sole North American production facility in Normal, Illinois, known Mitsubishi Motor Manufacturing of America which built the Outlander Sport model, to focus more on the growing Asian market.
-Production at the plant ended in November 2015, and the plant produced replacement parts until final closure in May 2016.
+In July, MMNA announced that they would be closing their sole North American production facility in Normal, Illinois, known as Mitsubishi Motor Manufacturing of America, to focus more on the growing Asian market.
+Complete car production at the plant ended in November 2015; the plant kept producing replacement parts until its final closure in May 2016.
 Electric carmaker Rivian Motors has taken over the facility.
-Currently, Mitsubishi is still selling cars in North America, but has since retired the Lancer Evolution.
+The last model to be built by Mitsubishi in their Normal plant was the Outlander Sport SUV.

 2016 was another big year for MMNA as the Mirage, Lancer, Outlander and RVR/Outlander Sport were all refreshed in addition to releasing the Mirage sedan (G4).
-This contributed to increased year end sales, the largest retail sales year ever in Canada and the 4th consecutive year of sales growth in the United States.
+This contributed to increased year end sales, the largest retail sales year ever in Canada and the fourth consecutive year of sales growth in the United States.
 In Canada the Lancer had the largest year-over-year increase at 9.4% followed by the RVR at 7% and Outlander at 3.5%.
 In the United States the Outlander drove the largest sales increases year-over-year at 39.5% followed by the Mirage at 3.3%.

 On June 25, 2019, Mitsubishi Motors announced it would be moving its North American headquarters from Cypress, California, to Franklin, Tennessee, a suburb of Nashville.
 Sister company Nissan USA also has its North American headquarters in the city.

 In June 2020, speculation began that Mitsubishi may scale back its presence in North America despite sales growth or possibly withdraw altogether as part of a larger Renault-Nissan-Mitsubishi Alliance plan that will see Mitsubishi focus more on Southeast Asia and Oceania while Nissan focuses more on North America, Japan and China and Renault focuses on Europe.

-On March 9, 2022, Mark Chaffin named president and chief executive officer of Mitsubishi Motors North America, replacing Yoichi Yokozawa.
-Yokozawa, appointed to the role in March 2020 until March 2022, it was return to Mitsubishi Motors headquarters in Tokyo and take on a new regional management role.
-Chaffin was officially appointed as President and CEO on April 1, 2022.
+On March 9, 2022, Mark Chaffin wasnamed president and chief executive officer of Mitsubishi Motors North America, replacing Yoichi Yokozawa.
+Yokozawa, who had occupied the role from March 2020 until March 2022, returned to Mitsubishi Motors headquarters in Tokyo and took on a new regional management role.
+Chaffin was officially appointed President and CEO on April 1, 2022.